Using the WarpFleet Resolver you can expose your WarpScript macros, making them easily callable from any Warp 10 instance.

 foo and call

 @foo/bar like in the previous example.
-This is simply done with:
+You can do this simply with:

 'BRANCH_OR_RELEASE/foo' 'foo' IMPORT